bus1/sys/README.md

-# Nostd/Sys - Capability-based System Interfaces
+# Osi/Sys - Capability-based System Interfaces

-This is the home of the `nostd` and `sys` Rust packages.
-They provide access to a collection of common operating-system interfaces following a capability-based design.
+This is the home of the `osi` and `sys` Rust packages.
+They provide access to a wide collection of system-independent, as well as system-specific, interfaces following a capability-based design.
+The `osi` package provides portable interfaces (operating system independent), while the `sys` package provides system specific interfaces.

 ### Project